 If you’re making a large sum of ordinary income while investing, you’re in a unique tax situation.
 Ordinary income, like what you earn on through your W-2, on a Form 1040 income is highly taxed.
-But if you use the right methods to handle your investment income, you can save a lot of money.
+But if you use the right methods to handle your investment income and Section 83(b) election form, you can save a lot of money.

 If you’ve acquired restricted stock options, you should consider the Section 83(b) election form.